Does Medicare Cover Cataract Surgery?

 Medigap & Cataract Surgery

 Medicare Supplement (Medigap) insurance is add-on insurance that you buy from a Medicare-approved, private insurer to help pay for what Original Medicare does not: primarily the 20% copayment of any approved charges.
-Doctors who accept Medicare Part B will also accept your Medigap plan.
+Doctors who accept Medicare Part B will also accept your Medigap policy.

 Medigap will pay 100%, 75%, or 50% of your Part B copayment, depending on your chosen plan.
 Without Medigap, you would have to pay 20% of the cost out-of-pocket — but with Medigap, you will pay between $0 and 10% of the cost.